AmitGit217/etl-mssql-to-postgresql/README.md

 Rules:

 1.Do not change anything from the prisma schema.
-This is you structure you need to fit in.
+This is your structure you need to fit in.

 2.You can use any tool you need, we are not going to block you from solving the problem for specific technologies.